Olivine-Labs/lustache/README.md

 You can use lustache to render mustache templates anywhere you can use Lua.

-lustache exposes itself as a module, so you only have to require the file.
-It will be on luarocks soon.
+lustache exposes itself as a module, so you only have to require the file. and assign it.

 ## Usage

+### Installation

+Download lustache.lua and place it in your project, or install it with [luarocks](http://luarocks.org/en/Download) using `luarocks install lustache`.
+On OSX, you can `brew install luarocks`.

 Below is quick example how to use lustache:

-    require "lustache"
+    lustache = require "lustache"

     view_model = {
       title = "Joe",